Creating a drop-down list in a cell

-- In the Allow drop-down list, select List.
+- In the Allow drop-down list, select the List item.

-- In the Source box, specify the range that contains the items (In this example, the range is E1:E8).
+- In the Source box, specify the range that contains the drop-down list items (in this example, the range is D1:D8).

 5. Click OK.

-- If your list is short, you can avoid Step 1.
-Rather, just type your list items (separated by commas) in the Source box in the Data Validation dialog box:
+- If the list is short, you can avoid Step 1.
+Instead, type your list items (separated by commas) in the Source box in the Data Validation dialog box:

-- If you plan to share your workbook with others who use Excel 2007 or earlier, make sure that the list is on the same sheet as the drop-down list.
+- If you plan to share your workbook with users of Excel 2007 or earlier, make sure that the list is on the same sheet as the drop-down list.
 Alternatively, you can use a named range.

 1. Select the cell or range of cells with the drop-down list for data validation (cell B2, in this example).